With that, do you want to just launch us off by reading your email?

 That you're willing to bully and alienate and traumatize your own flesh and blood for the sake of one stupid fucking video game.

-Yeah, that's that's the type of person that he was.
+No, that's the type of person that he was.

-So he's clearly signaling to you that he has no care of consequences, and he will escalate beyond any rationality to get his way.
+So he's clearly signaling to you that he has no care of consequences and he will escalate beyond any rationality to get his way.

 And you're supposed to fight that?